MicroEJ/docs/PlatformDeveloperGuide/vgPath.rst

 * ``LLVG_PATH_CMD_CUBIC_REL``: MicroVG "CUBIC REL" command.

 The buffer where the commands are encoded is stored in the Java heap.
-The buffer size is automatically increased by the MicroVG implementation when no more command can be added into.
+The buffer size is automatically increased by the MicroVG implementation when no more commands can be added.

 A path is drawn with a color or with a :ref:`linear gradient<section_vg_gradient>`.

 .. _section_vg_path_llapi:

-Low Level API
+Low-Level API
 =============

-There are two distinct Low Level API header files (see :ref:`LLVG-PATH-API-SECTION`):
+There are two separate Low Level API header files (see :ref:`LLVG-PATH-API-SECTION`):

-* ``LLVG_PATH_impl.h`` specifies the Low Level APIs used to create and encode the path.
+* ``LLVG_PATH_impl.h`` specifies the Low-Level APIs used to create and encode the path.
-* ``LLVG_PATH_PAINTER_impl.h`` lists the Low Level APIs called by  `VectorGraphicsPainter <zzz_javadocurl_zzz/ej/microvg/VectorGraphicsPainter.html>`_ to draw the path.
+* ``LLVG_PATH_PAINTER_impl.h`` lists the Low-Level APIs called by  `VectorGraphicsPainter <zzz_javadocurl_zzz/ej/microvg/VectorGraphicsPainter.html>`_ to draw the path.

 .. figure:: images/vg_llapi_path.*
    :alt: MicroVG Path Low Level
    :width: 400px
    :align: center

-   Path Low Level API
+   Path Low-Level API

 * MicroVG library calls the BSP functions through the header files ``LLVG_PATH_impl.h`` and ``LLVG_PATH_PAINTER_impl.h``.
 * The :ref:`C module MicroVG <section_vg_c_module_microvg>` provides a default implementation of ``LLVG_PATH_impl.h``: it manages the path buffer creation and filling, then redirect the command encoding to ``microvg_path.h``.